Yowza63/DS-Capstone-Final/README.md

 * mask-use.csv - a survey of county level mask use published by the New York Times
 * analytic_data2020_0.csv - county level health data from the county health rankings published by the University of Wisconsin Population Health Institute

-There are three other files -
+There are three other files in the repository -

 * DS-Capstone-Final.Rmd - the report with explanations in R Markdown format
 * DS-Capstone-Final.R - the R script used to generate the dataset and analysis